-Karen Jo Torjesen holds the Margo L. Goldsmith Chair of Women’s Studies in Religion at Claremont Graduate University.
+Karen Jo Torjesen is a Professor Emerita of Religion at Claremont Graduate University.
 Her research interests include constructions of gender and sexuality in early Christianity, authority and institutionalization in the early churches, hermeneutics and rhetoric in late antiquity, and comparative study of Greek and Latin patristic traditions.

 At CGU, Torjesen founded an MA and PhD program in Women’s Studies in Religion in 1990 and collaborated with Jean Schroedel in political science to design an MA in Applied Women’s Studies in 1995.
 Torjesen has spent nearly a decade teaching and developing graduate courses on gender, religion, and transnational feminism.
 In early 2014, she received a Fulbright Scholar grant that has supported her as a visiting faculty member at Kenyatta University in Nairobi.